PragmaTechSydney/myblog/content/posts/hiddengems.md

 {{< youtube hpqnCQIPc6w >}}

 Oh man, when the guitar kicks in at 2:32 it makes my hair stand on end...just lovely stuff...and it turns out the whole album is just as exquisite.
 Like a lot of great bands, Free initially made their name as one of the British blues explosion, but heaven knows why they've fallen off the radar since then.
-Their other later albums are also really good.
+Their other later cd albums are also really good.

 Note to self: must watch Devs for a third time...